Sweden men's national football team: 2020s

 The draw for the UEFA Euro 2020 qualifying saw Sweden placed in Group F with Spain, Norway, Romania, Faroe Islands and Malta.
 On 15 November, Sweden defeated Romania 2–0 in Bucharest.
 The win meant that Sweden had secured second place in the group and a spot at UEFA Euro 2020, their sixth consecutive European championship.

 For UEFA Euro 2020, Sweden were drawn in Group E together with Spain, Poland, and Slovakia.
 At the delayed final tournament, held in 2021, Sweden opened their campaign with an impressive 0–0 draw with Spain in Seville.
 Four days later, Sweden would face off against Slovakia in Saint Petersburg.
-The match provided no goals until the 77th minute where Emil Forsberg slotted home the winning penalty after Slovakian goalkeeper, Martin Dúbravka, took out Robin Quaison in the box, this win confirmed Sweden's path to the knockout stages.
+The match provided no goals until the 77th minute where Emil Forsberg slotted home the winning penalty after Slovak goalkeeper, Martin Dúbravka, took out Robin Quaison in the box, this win confirmed Sweden's path to the knockout stages.
 On 23 June, Sweden finished their group campaign with a 3–2 win against Poland.
 Sweden would face off against Ukraine in the round of 16 on 29 June in Glasgow.
 The match finished 1–1 in normal time.
 Late in extra time, a header from Artem Dovbyk in the 120th-minute would eliminate the Swedes.

 Promoted to League A, Sweden were drawn in Group A3 with Portugal, France and Croatia.
 Despite a 2–1 home win against Croatia, Sweden would be relegated to League B due to an inferior goal difference.

 For the 2022 FIFA World Cup qualification, Sweden were drawn in Group B along with Spain, Greece, Georgia and Kosovo.
 On 16 March 2021, Zlatan Ibrahimović was included in the squad for the first time in almost five years, following his retirement from the national team after Euro 2016.
 On 25 March 2021, Sweden beat Georgia 1–0 at Friends Arena after a goal by Viktor Claesson, with Ibrahimović providing the assist.
 With his 117th appearance, Ibrahimović officially became Sweden's oldest player of all time at the age of 39 years, five months and 22 days, taking over Thomas Ravelli's record from 11 October 1997.
 On 2 September, Sweden beat Spain 2–1 in Solna.
 This was the first time Spain had been beaten in a World Cup qualifier since 1993.